tock/tock/doc/reference/trd104-syscalls.md

 The no wait field is only used by `yield-no-wait`.
 It contains the memory address of an 8-bit byte that `yield-no-wait` writes to indicate whether an upcall was invoked.
-If invoking `yield-no-waitresulted in an upcall executing, `yield-no-wait` writes 1 to the field address.
+If invoking `yield-no-wait` resulted in an upcall executing, `yield-no-wait` writes 1 to the field address.
 If invoking `yield-no-wait` resulted in no upcall executing, `yield-no-wait` writes 0 to the field address.
 This field allows userspace loops that want to flush the upcall queue to